ARCLeeds/arcleeds.github.io/pages/training/training_calendar.md

 breadcrumb: true
 ---

-### Here is the upcoming schedule of Research Computing training.
+### The upcoming schedule of Research Computing training should appear below (there may be a delay):

 <br/>